 The eastern suburb of Chisholm is a sign of the changing times in Maitland.
 The area has been earmarked for huge portions of development including the construction of multiple new schools and Chisholm Plaza Shopping Plaza with major retailers.

-All this is capitalizing on the suburb’s reputation as one of the more upmarket regions in Maitland.
-This comes with the sprawling rural community sporting a median price of $930,000 – the highest in the city.
-However, the rapid rise of construction has seen property prices fall by 3% – not too surprising given the large population increase expected in the coming years.
+All this is capitalising on the suburb’s reputation as one of the more upmarket regions in Maitland.
+This comes with the sprawling rural community and a higher median price of over $950k – by far the highest in the area.
+However, the rapid rise of construction has seen property prices fall by 3% – not too surprising given the large population increase expected in the coming years – and with more demand comes the chance of more growth.

 Thornton

-Nowhere in Maitland has grown as fast in recent times as the south-eastern suburb of Thornton has.
-Its location on the New England Highway and a station on the Hunter rail line has made it a centrepiece of the city’s expansion giving it excellent links to Newcastle for commuters to access.
+Nowhere in Maitland has grown as fast in recent times as the suburb of Thornton.
+Its location on the highway and a station on the Hunter rail line gives it excellent transport links to Newcastle and a wide market of jobs.

 Metford

 Unlike some of its neighbouring suburbs, Metford boasts considerably cheaper housing for families to purchase.
-A standard 3-bedroom house costs an average of $640,000 falling just under the city average.
-However, rent has increased dramatically with a 3-bedroom house costing $530p/w – a 6% increase from 2022.
+A standard 3-bedroom house costs an average of $680k, falling just under the city average.

 As the figures show, Maitland is a city that is developing rapidly and the general price increases across the city reflect that.
-Properties are still cheaper on the western side where there are higher industrial sites close to the New England Highway.
+Properties are still cheaper on the western side but there are bargains to be found all across Maitland, especially if you’re used to the Sydney or Newcastle markets.

-There has also been a considerable increase in prices across the eastern side of Maitland particularly in corridors marked for high levels of expansion.
-Areas such as Thornton highlight what the city’s future could hold especially as more families continue to flock to the region.
+There’s also been a considerable increase in prices across the eastern side of Maitland particularly in corridors marked for high levels of expansion.
+Suburbs like Thornton highlight what the city’s future could hold, especially as more families continue to choose the region.

-To seek out the best options for purchasing a home, speak to a Wise Buy Home Lender for guidance today.
+To seek out the best options for purchasing a home, speak to a Wisebuy mortgage broker for guidance.
 Our Maitland property experts can give you all the advice you need to work out the best way to get on the property ladder today.
-Visit our Maitland team today to see how they can help you find a home in one of New South Wales fastest growing towns.